F1rst-Unicorn/cinit/doc/README.md

 ### Dependencies

 Programs are allowed to depend on each other via the `before` and `after` fields.
-Dendendant processes will only be started once all their dependencies have terminated.
+Dependant processes will only be started once all their dependencies have terminated.
 Refer to other programs in the config via their `name` field.